BrianPvanOers/S-GAIN/README.md

   corresponding graphs.
 - **main.py:** The main file from which the experiments are run.
 - **run_experiments.py:** This file enables running multiple experiments consecutively.

+---

+## Help support my research

+If you like this work, and you would like to support its development, please consider donating:

+**paypal.me/BrianPvanOers**